Enbridge and clean hydrogen

 So, what is Enbridge doing with clean hydrogen?

-Enbridge will be a key player in the development of this low-carbon energy solution, given the sheer size of our gas pipeline network, our prowess in building and operating pipelines and storage, and our current hydrogen production and blending expertise.
+Enbridge will be a key player in the development of this lower-carbon energy solution, given the sheer size of our gas pipeline network, our prowess in building and operating pipelines and storage, and our current hydrogen production and blending expertise.

 Investments in green hydrogen production align well with our growing renewable power portfolio, while production of blue hydrogen offers alignment with our vast natural gas pipeline infrastructure and our CCS aspirations.